 Russia invades Ukraine as explosions are heard in Kyiv and other cities

-Biden is to make an address on Thursday after a meeting with G7 leaders scheduled for 9 a.m.
-ET.
+Biden is to make an address to the U.S. public on Thursday after a meeting with G7 leaders.

+The U.S., the EU and their allies are hitting Russia with sanctions in response to Putin's decision to recognize two Ukrainian territories as independent republics — and send troops there.
+Biden ordered new sanctions Wednesday on the Russian-owned company that is building the Nord Stream 2 natural gas pipeline between Russia and Germany as well as its officers.
+The American president vowed more sanctions to punish Russia.

+Likewise, EU leaders are considering additional sanctions against Russia.
+"We will not let President Putin tear down Europe's security architecture," tweeted Ursula von Der Leyen, president of the European Commission.
+"He should not underestimate the resolve and strength of our democracies.
+The European Union stands with Ukraine and its people.
+Ukraine will prevail."

 "There is no purgatory for war criminals.
 They go straight to hell," Kyslytsya told the Russian.